Ashikmahbub/calculator_and_guess_game_by_python/README.md

 ## 📘 Overview

-This assignment includes two Python command-line projects designed to strengthen fundamental programming concepts such as **functions, user input, conditional statements, loops, and error handling**.
+This assignment includes two Python command-line applications designed to strengthen fundamental programming concepts such as **functions, loops, conditional statements, and error handling**.

+Both programs are run in the **terminal** and do not require any external libraries.

 ---

 ## 🧩 Project 1: Simple Calculator

 ### 🎯 Objective
-Develop a terminal-based calculator that performs basic arithmetic operations:
+Develop a CLI-based calculator that performs basic arithmetic operations:
 - Addition
 - Subtraction
 - Multiplication
 - Division
 - Modulus

-### 🧠 Concepts Used
+### 🧠 Key Concepts
 - Functions
 - Conditional logic (`if`, `elif`, `else`)
 - User input handling
 - Exception handling (`try-except`)

-### ⚙️ How It Works
+### ⚙️ Program Flow
-1. The program displays a menu of operations.
+1. The program displays a list of operations.
 2. The user selects an operation by entering a choice (1–5).
-3. The user enters two numeric values.
+3. Two numbers are entered as inputs.
-4. The selected operation is performed, and the result is displayed.
+4. The result of the chosen operation is displayed.
-5. Division by zero and invalid inputs are gracefully handled.
+5. Division by zero and invalid inputs are properly handled.

 ### 🧾 Sample Output

----

 ## 🎮 Project 2: Number Guessing Game